Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 The good news is that science has come a long way, making it possible to diagnose and treat many of the underlying causes for infertility.
 In this guide, we aim to walk you through the ways that infertility affects women, how to test if a woman is infertile, and the medical advice often given to treat infertility.

 Infertility is generally defined as the difficulty to conceive after 12 months or more of regular unprotected sex.
-Although infertility can be lonely, it’s surprisingly common: the Fertility Network estimates that one in six couples are six couples are affected.
+Although infertility can be lonely, it’s surprisingly common: the Fertility Network estimates that one in six couples are affected.

 Fertility problems can affect men and women in different ways.
 In women, problems with ovulation are the most common cause of infertility.
 When ovulation – or the release of a mature egg from the ovary – is affected, pregnancy becomes difficult, because of the crucial role it plays in conception.